 Don’t Miss Out On Your Best Buyer

 The right buyer will offer a fair price, be the right fit for your business, and allow your legacy to live on after you’ve exited the market.
 But for many para-transit company owners, this buyer will never materialize.
 Why?
 Rarely does a dream buyer approach a business.
 If you’re advertising in your local area, you may be missing out an opportunity to reach a perfect buyer who happens to reside on the other side of the country.
 In many cases, he or she may not even be in the market for an acquisition.
 Ambulance business owners are not experts in selling businesses, and business brokers are typically not experts in the ambulance industry.
 With the help of an industry-specific intermediary, you may be able to reach investors you never thought possible.
 National statistics show that less than 20 percent of listed businesses end up selling.
-The Tenney Group, on the other hand, enjoys a success rate of 85 percent.
+Transportation business brokers are available to help you successfully sell your business, and they have the proven experience based on past sales.
 From the potential to grow to the ability to provide a comfortable income, your business has something to offer to the right buyer – and they have much to offer you.